-Primary 1 - 5 receive a free school lunch.

-Primary 6 - 7 meal cost is £2.05.
+Pupils in: Primary 1 - 5 receive a free school lunch.
+Primary 6 - 7 meal cost is £2.17

 School lunches and milk can be paid for through your Parentpay account or Paypoint facilities in local shops.

+NB School Meal prices are reviewed annually and may be subject to change

+Adapted diets

-NB School Meal prices are reviewed annually and may be subject to change Adapted diets If your child within Nursery, Primary or Secondary requires an adapted diet for medical reasons please speak to the school/nursery office who will provide the request form for you to complete.
+If your child within Nursery, Primary or Secondary requires an adapted diet for medical reasons please speak to the school/nursery office who will provide the request form for you to complete.
 In addition, if you have a halal or vegan diet request for your child, please speak to the school office who will provide you with a request form.

-Free School Meals Children of parents who receive the following benefits are entitled to a free lunchtime meal for their child: Income Support, Universal Credit (where your take home pay is less than £726 per month), Job Seeker's Allowance (income based), Employment and Support Allowance (income related), Working Tax Credit and Child Tax Credit (where your gross annual income does not exceed £8,717 as assessed by the HM Revenues and Customs), Child Tax Credit Only (where your gross annual income does not exceed £18.725 as assessed by the HM Revenues and Customs) or receive support under Part VI of the Immigration and Asylum Act 1999.
+Free School Meals

+Children of parents who receive the following benefits are entitled to a free lunchtime meal for their child:

+Income Support, Universal Credit (where your take home pay is less than £796 per month), Job Seeker's Allowance (income based), Employment and Support Allowance (income related), Working Tax Credit and Child Tax Credit (where your gross annual income does not exceed £9,552 as assessed by the HM Revenues and Customs), Child Tax Credit Only (where your gross annual income does not exceed £19,995 as assessed by the HM Revenues and Customs) or receive support under Part VI of the Immigration and Asylum Act 1999.

 If you are in receipt of Housing Benefit and/or Council Tax Reduction from us there is no need for you to apply online, we will use the information we hold to automatically award free school meals (P6 to S6) and/or school clothing grants (P1 to S6) to eligible families.

 We would encourage parents of children who are in receipt of any of the above benefits to take up this opportunity of having a meal provided for their child when they are at school.
-Arrangements are in place so that children who receive free meals are not singled out and we encourage all children to remain in school at lunch time.
+Arrangements are in place to ensure anonymity is protected of children who receive free meals, and we encourage all children to remain in school at lunch time.

 Breakfast club runs daily from 8.15am and there is no charge for this.

+School uniform

-School uniform We ask all parents/carers to support the school by encouraging your child(ren) to adhere to the agreed dress code and the wearing of our school uniform.
+We ask all parents/carers to support the school by encouraging your child(ren) to adhere to the agreed dress code and the wearing of our school uniform.
 The wearing of a school uniform helps promote the identity of the school in the local community and helps create an ethos of sharing and pride in the school.

 In addition, the wearing of a uniform helps towards increasing the protection of all pupils.
 The wearing of a uniform helps staff and the pupils to distinguish between who belongs to the school and those who may be visitors.
 This enables staff to approach and identify visitors more readily and helps in trying to offer a safer environment for pupils and teachers alike.

 Equality of opportunity is an important aspect of the life of the school.
-Any proposals on the dress code and on what constitutes the school uniform will be the subject of discussion with the Parent Council and where appropriate consultation with parents, pupils and staff.
-There are forms of dress which are unacceptable in all schools such as: - the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans) - clothing which advertises alcohol, tobacco, or drugs - clothing which can be deemed unsuitable in terms of health and safety grounds such as shell suits, combat style clothing, dangling earrings, loose fitting clothes particularly in practical classes.
+Any proposals on the dress code and on what constitutes the school uniform will be the subject of discussion with the Parent Council and where appropriate consultation with parents, pupils and staf

+There are forms of dress which are unacceptable in all schools such as:

+- the wearing of football colours - clothing with slogans that may cause offence (anti-religious, symbolism or political slogans)